 Sure, you’re comparing prices on different ensembles because you have a budget – no shame in that.
 But there’s just one little problem: the cheaper options aren't really speaking to you.
 And while choosing an ensemble based on price isn’t a sin, it represents a restriction that you don't quite want to conform to on such a special day.
 Your wedding is reflective of your life ahead, and lucky for you, there are no hard and fast rules.
 This is your time to create that life, with relaxed confidence and no boundaries.

-One of Chicago's most versatile and respected violinists, Artistrings leader and violinist Carol Kalvonjian has appeared with many pop, jazz, and touring acts such as Andrea Bocelli, Bernadette Peters, Earth Wind & Fire, Sarah McLachlan, Michael Buble, Dennis DeYoung, Sarah Brightman, The Three Tenors, The Three Irish Tenors, The Pointer Sisters, Celtic Woman, Leslie Uggams, Renee Olstead, Smokey Robinson, Michael Feinstein, Kurt Elling, Gregory Harrison, Nia Peeples, Anne Murray, Natalie Cole, Al Jarreau, The Moody Blues, ELO, Yes, and Bread.
-Televised appearances include Faith Hill, Il Divo, The Steve Harvey Show, Oprah, and A Christmas Carol: The Concert.
+One of Chicago's most versatile and respected violinists, Artistrings leader and violinist Carol Kalvonjian has appeared with many pop, jazz, and touring acts including Stevie Wonder, Andrea Bocelli, Bernadette Peters, Earth Wind & Fire, Sarah McLachlan, Michael Buble, Dennis DeYoung, Sarah Brightman, The Three Tenors, The Three Irish Tenors, The Pointer Sisters, Celtic Woman, Leslie Uggams, Renee Olstead, Smokey Robinson, Michael Feinstein, Kurt Elling, Gregory Harrison, Nia Peeples, Anne Murray, Natalie Cole, Al Jarreau, The Moody Blues, ELO, Yes, and Bread.
+Televised appearances include Empire (FOX 2015), Faith Hill, Il Divo, The Steve Harvey Show, Oprah, and A Christmas Carol: The Concert.
 She enjoys performing with Jim Gailloreto’s Jazz String Quintet and the Ravinia Festival Orchestra.

 Katherine Hughes is a versatile musician who has appeared with many internationally known artists, and often performs on radio and television.
 She toured and recorded with Corky Siegel’s Chamber Blues, and additional CD credits include Rain, featuring her own original music, and The Four Seasons, a project she co-wrote and produced.
 Katherine also appears on the CD’s Jazz String Quintet and American Complex with James Gailloreto, and Together with George Flynn.
 With the jazz group Kevin Kizer Quintet, Katherine is featured on the CD Aspects.
 She has produced a rock video, TV Sages, which was shown on MTV.
 In the more traditional arena, Katherine is a regular member of the Metropolis Symphony and several chamber groups, including the HAWK String Quartet.